W3 Total Cache WordPress Plugin

 - Object Cache: Disabled

-Other options for optimizing WordPress include WP Super Cache that is an alternative to W3 Total Cache.
+Other options for optimizing WordPress include WP Super Cache, an alternative to W3 Total Cache.

-- Log in to WordPress Dashboard by going to:
+- Log in to your WordPress Dashboard by going to:

 http://example.com/wp-admin